mbaumer/us_hep_funding/docs/_states/NC.md

 # NC -- Sen. Richard Burr (R) and  Sen. Thom Tillis (R)
 ## Committees
-Richard Burr is not on any of our key committees
+Richard Burr is not on any of our key committees.

-Thom Tillis is not on any of our key committees
+Thom Tillis is not on any of our key committees.

 ## HEP Grants
 In the past 8 years, this state has received: